Umbraco vs. Contentful: choosing the right CMS for your project

 Hosting & infrastructure

-Umbraco can be hosted on-premises or via Umbraco Cloud, giving organisations full control over hosting, data residency, and infrastructure - especially valuable for enterprise projects or organisations with compliance requirements.
+Umbraco can be hosted on a wide variety of platforms, including Azure, VPSs or via Umbraco Cloud, giving organisations full control over hosting, data residency, and infrastructure - especially valuable for enterprise projects or organisations with compliance and security requirements.

-In contrast, Contentful, as a SaaS product, is fully managed and hosted in the cloud, eliminating the need for server maintenance, software upgrades, and infrastructure planning.
-That said, this cloud-only model can limit flexibility and control over hosting environments, which may be a potential concern for teams with strict compliance requirements, data residency needs, or a preference for on-premise solutions.
+In contrast, Contentful, as a SaaS product, is fully managed and hosted exclusively by them, eliminating the need for server maintenance, software upgrades, and infrastructure planning.
+That said, this model can limit flexibility and control over hosting environments, which may be a potential concern for teams with strict compliance requirements, data residency needs, or a preference for more flexible solutions.

 Extensibility & ecosystem